ProjectPythia/pythia-foundations/foundations/jupyter.md

    This will open a new launcher window where you can select a Python kernel under the "Notebooks" heading for your project. _You should see "Python 3" as in the screenshot above._ Depending on the details of your system, you might see some additional buttons with different kernels.

-   Selecting a kernel will open a Jupyter notebook instance and add an untitled file to the left sidebar navigator, which you can then rename to `mysci.ipynb`.
+   Selecting a kernel will open a {term}`Jupyter Notebook` instance and add an untitled file to the left sidebar navigator, which you can then rename to `mysci.ipynb`.

    Select "Python 3" to use the Python version you just installed in the `pythia_foundations_env` conda environment.